 The Leicester School Campus Use fund was established to take in any receipts received from the use of campus facilities to fund maintenance and repairs.
 At the time, the assumption was that the funds would come from user fees for daily rent of the turf field or the gym.
-We did not anticipate that we would be establishing long term leases for housing through the Commonwealth.
-As funding for the maintenance of the campus now comes from the general fund, we are requesting that those lease funds be considered a general fund receipt.
-This change to the bylaw restricts the receipts going into the fund to be the original intent of fees charged for short term use of facilities.
+It was not known that there was the possibility of using unoccupied dormitories for public housing.
+This requested change to the bylaw allows for the funds received for leases to be established later this year to be used to fund the general fund budget.
+If the change is not implemented, the budget will have to be reconfigured.
+VOTE REQUIRED FOR PASSAGE Requires a simple majority.